-Sushi Edo takes the humble sushi train into the future, with the use of ipads at the table to help you with your selection.
+Sushi Edo takes the humble sushi train into the future, with the use of iPads at the table to help you with your selection and order.

-There’s also an al a Carte menu with more offerings of Japanese goodness. (you have to get involved in their Udon Noodles, divine!)
+There’s also an à la carte menu with more offerings of Japanese goodness.
+Try their Udon Noodles - they are divine!

 Sushi Train, Several Locations

-From it’s humble beginnings in Surfers Paradise in 1993, Sushi Train are the conveyer belt, Japanese cuisine pioneers!
-We are forever indebted to this chain for the food and fun.
+From its humble beginnings in Surfers Paradise in 1993, Sushi Train is the conveyer belt, Japanese cuisine pioneers!
+We are forever indebted to the Sushi Train chain for the food and fun.

 With plates ranging from $3 - $5, there is a massive range of tasty morsels to treat yourself to.
-They also have noodles, tea, dessert and miso soup, making it a great choice, whatever your appetite.
+They also have noodles, miso soup, dessert and tea, making it a great choice, whatever your appetite.

-This is a funkier, more up market version of your typical sushi conveyer belt in Paddington.
-Moga adds a whole bunch of personality, ambience and fun to your delicious meal.
+This is a funkier, upmarket version of your typical sushi conveyer belt.
+Moga in Rosalie Village, Paddington adds a whole bunch of personality, ambience and fun to your delicious meal.

-If that’s not enough for you, there’s a Robata Grill for you to cook your own meats and fish.
+If that’s not enough, there’s a Robata Grill for you to cook your own meats and fish.
 Fully licenced, Moga has a great selection of Japanese beers and Saki to complete the whole experience.

 I would leave the kids at home for this one and enjoy a date night or fun girls night out.

-The menu is huge and everything is made fresh.
+The menu at Love Roll Sushi and Poke is huge and everything is made on the spot.
 With so many customers to cater for, you can almost guarantee your delicious meal will be incredibly fresh.

-Due to such an extensive menu, they cater to all tastes, budgets and appetites.
-LR Sushi certainly will not let you down.
-Worth the wait.
+Their extensive menu caters to all tastes, budgets and appetites.
+Love Roll sushi is certainly worth the wait and will not let you down.